Are your COVID-19 government benefits coming to end? We have the information you need to prepare.

-It can be hard to navigate the world of lending as some lenders aren’t looking out for you and may not want the best for you.
-There are certain lenders that are only looking out for themselves.
+It can be hard to navigate the world of lending as some lenders engage in predatory practices that are meant to sway consumers into a high-cost loan.
 Some lenders even use complex jargon and deceptive practices to confuse consumers.
-Read on to learn about some of the tricks that lenders use in their advertisements to mislead their customers.
+Read on to learn about some of the tricks that lenders use in their advertisements to mislead consumers.

 Have you been a victim of predatory lending?
 Check out these debt relief solutions for predatory loans.